Supply chain management is a lucrative industry, with many businesses worldwide implementing it into their daily operations.

 What is supply chain management?

-Supply chain management is the process of managing the entire production flow of goods or services — from raw materials to delivering the final product.
+Supply chain management (SCM) manages the entire production flow of goods or services — from raw materials to the final product.

 A company creates “links” in the supply chain that move the product from suppliers to production, all the way to companies that deal directly with customers.